ajsb85/firefox-addon-markdown4manoderecha/README.md

 ## Notes and Miscellaneous

-* *Markdown Here* uses [Github Flavored Markdown](http://github.github.com/github-flavored-markdown/), with the limitation that GFM special links are not supported ([issue #11](https://github.com/adam-p/markdown-here/issues/11)); nor will they be, as MDH is not Github-specific.
+* This tool uses [Github Flavored Markdown](http://github.github.com/github-flavored-markdown/), with the limitation that GFM special links are not supported ([issue #11](https://github.com/alexsalas/manoderecha-tool-markdown/issues/11)); nor will they be, as MDH is not Github-specific.

 * Available languages for syntax highlighting (and the way they should be written in the fenced code block) can be seen on the [highlight.js demo page](http://softwaremaniacs.org/media/soft/highlight/test.html).